-But when the canon saw that his yeoman, at our host's prompting, was likely to disclose all his private business, he spurred his horse and galloped away for shame.
+But when the canon saw that his yeoman, at our host's prompting, was likely to disclose all his private business, he spurred his horse and galloped quickly away, for shame.

 'Ah, now I can have some fun!' exclaimed the yeoman.
 'I'll tell you everything I know, now he’s gone.
 May the devil take him!
 I'll never meet with him again, not for anything.
-May he endure sorrow and shame before he dies for introducing me to this hateful charade – I mean it!
+May he endure sorrow and shame before he dies, for introducing me to that hateful charade – I mean it!

 I have lived with that canon for seven years, but I’ve never come anywhere near to understanding what he was doing.
 I've lost everything because of him, and God knows, so have many others as well.
 I was young and carefree once.
 I dressed myself in fine clothes, but now I wear my stockings on my head!
 My complexion, which was once rosy and healthy, is now pale and leaden.
 Whoever follows this path will surely come to regret it.
 My study has ruined my eyesight, Lo!
 Who would want to be an alchemist?
 The shifting sands of this science have taken so much from me that I am left with nothing.
 I’m so in debt because of all the gold I’ve borrowed that I’ll never be able to pay it all back, however long I live.
 Let my example be a warning to you all.
 Whoever sets out along this path can say goodbye to success.
 So help me God, he won’t gain anything from it at all.
 It’ll only empty his purse and drive him mad into the bargain.
 And when, through his own stupidity, he has chanced everything and lost it all, he will urge others to enter the game and lose their own wealth as well.
 It's a joy and a comfort to all scoundrels when they cause trouble to those around them, so a cleric once told me.
 But enough of that, I shall speak of our work.

-There are lots of other things that we used in addition to these, although I cannot list them all in their proper order because I'm not a learned man; but I will describe them as they come to mind, although I won’t be able to classify them properly.
-There was Armenian clay, copper salts and borax, various vessels made of earthenware and glass, bottles of urine, vessels for extracting the oil from things, phials, crucibles and vessels for sublimation, beakers and retorts, and other things which weren’t nearly so expensive like bull’s blood, spring water, arsenic, sulphur, ammonium chloride and a great many herbs, like agrimony, moonwort, valerian and others I could describe to you if I had the time.
-Our lamps were burning night and day as we laboured in our endeavour.
+And there are lots of other things that we used in addition to these, although I cannot list them all in their proper order because I’m not a learned man.
+I will describe them as they come to mind, although I won’t be able to classify them properly.
+There was Armenian clay, copper salts and borax, various vessels made of earthenware and glass, bottles of urine, vessels for extracting the oil from things, phials, crucibles and vessels for sublimation, beakers and retorts, and other things which weren’t nearly so expensive like bull’s blood, spring water, arsenic, sulphur, ammonium chloride, and a great many herbs like agrimony, moonwort, valerian and others I could describe to you if I had the time.
+Our lamps were burning day and night as we laboured in our endeavour.

-We had a furnace for calcination, water that went milky when exhaled breath bubbled through it, we had calcium oxide, calcium carbonate and albumen, various powders, ashes, dung, urine and clay, waterproof sample bags, potassium nitrate, sulphuric acid, charcoal fires, wood fires, potassium carbonate, ammonia, salts precipitating from solution, solutions to precipitate other salts from, combustible materials, decomposed horse hair, decomposed human hair, oil impregnated with potassium hydrogen tartrate, potassium hydrogen tartrate crystals, alum, glass, yeast and beer ready for fermentation, arsenic sulphide, clays, gauzes and papers to absorb or to hold an active ingredient, our equipment for producing yellow, light-sensitive silver iodide, our cements and fermentation vessels, our ingots and our touchstones for assaying, and much more.
+We had a furnace for calcination, water that went milky when exhaled breath was bubbled through it, we had calcium oxide, calcium carbonate and albumen, various powders, ashes, dung, urine and clay, waterproof sample bags, potassium nitrate, sulphuric acid, charcoal fires, wood fires, potassium carbonate, ammonia, salts precipitating from solution, solutions for precipitating salts, combustible materials, decomposed horse hair, decomposed human hair, oil impregnated with potassium hydrogen tartrate, potassium hydrogen tartrate crystals, alum, glass, yeast and beer ready for fermentation, arsenic sulphide, clays, gauzes and papers to absorb or to hold an active ingredient.
+We had equipment for producing yellow, light-sensitive silver iodide, cements and fermentation vessels, our ingots and our touchstones for assaying, and much more.

 Whoever wishes to practice this cursed craft won’t derive any benefit from it though.
 All the money he spends on it will be completely lost, that’s for sure.
 If anybody wants to reveal to the world how utterly stupid he is, let him come and learn alchemy.
 If any idiot has a little money in his chest, let him become a natural philosopher!

-Do you ask me if it's an easy science to learn?
+Do you ask me if it’s an easy science to learn?
 No!
 No!
-Even a monk or a friar, a priest or a canon won’t be able to understand any of it, or any other intellectual sort of person, even if he sits at his books day and night learning about this elfish, arcane science.
+The finest intellects, even a monk or a friar, a priest or a canon, won’t be able to understand any of it, even if he sits at his books day and night learning about this elfish, arcane science.
 He’s wasting his time at the very least.
 And if you were to try to teach an uneducated man all about it – impossible!
 Don’t even think about it!
-Although whether he can read or write makes no difference really, the result is just the same as far as alchemy is concerned– just a total failure in the end.
+Although whether a man can read or write makes no difference really, the result is just the same as far as alchemy is concerned – just a total failure in the end.

 Oh, I forgot to tell you about corrosive water and metal filings, softening agents, hardening agents, oils, fluxes, metal alloys containing lead, tin and bismuth that melt at low temperatures – but to describe everything would fill a book bigger than the Bible so I won’t begin to try.
 I've already said enough to raise a devil.

-If you ask one of them why they are so shabbily dressed, they will whisper into your ear as though divulging a great secret and say that they have to conceal their occupation because, if people knew, they would be killed because of their science – this is how they deal in innocence.
+If you ask one of them why they are so shabbily dressed, they will whisper into your ear as though divulging a great secret and say that they have to conceal their occupation because, if people knew, they would be killed because of their science.
 But enough of this, I will proceed with my story.

 ‘Peace!’ my master would cry.
 ‘Next time this experiment will work.
 There was probably something wrong with the equipment.’

 But then another would insist that the fire was too hot; but whether hot or cold, I can tell you this, our conclusions were always wrong.
 We always failed in our endeavours.
 But like madmen, we continued to rave.
 When we were together, we all seemed to be as wise as Solomon.
-But all that glisters is not gold, as I've heard it said.
+But all that glisters is not gold, as I’ve heard it said.
 An apple that looks rosy and delicious on the outside may be rotten inside.
-And in the same way – lo!
-So it was with us.
-He who seems the wisest, by Christ, is often shown to be the most stupid when push comes to shove.
+And so it was with us.
+He who seems the wisest, by Christ, is often shown to be the most stupid when the chips are down.
 He who appears the most honest is often a thief.
-You'll know this for a fact when I've finished telling you this following tale:
+You’ll know this for a fact when I’ve finished telling you this following tale:

 There is a religious person at large, a canon, who will infect an entire city, even if it's as large as was Nineveh, Rome, Alexandria, Troy or three other great cities like it.
 His tricks and deceptions would be too much for a man to record even if he lived for a thousand years.
 In all this world of appearances, he has no equal.
 He will speak his words so cunningly and wrap a person so tightly in the false paradigm that he creates when he converses with them, that he will soon make them believe the most ridiculous things; unless that person is as much a fiend as he is, of course.
 He has beguiled many a man before now and will do so still, for as long as he lives.
 And yet, men ride and walk miles to seek him out and make his acquaintance, not realising that his authority is dishonest.
 If it pleases you to let me speak, I will explain.

-But worshipful canons, please don’t imagine that I wish to slander your Order in particular, although I speak of a canon.
-There is a scoundrel in every abbey and God forbid that a whole monastery should suffer for a single man’s disgrace!
+But worshipful canons, please don’t imagine that I wish to slander your order in particular, although I speak of a canon.
+There is a scoundrel in every abbey, and God forbid that a whole monastery should suffer for a single man’s disgrace!
 It is not my intention to spread slander but to put to rights something that is wrong.
 This tale not only concerns you canons, but many others as well.
-Among Christ’s twelve apostles there was a single traitor, and that was Judas, so why should all the others receive blame, when they were blameless?
-I say the same for you; except to say this – if you will listen – that if any Judas lurks in your convent, get rid of him, I urge you, or fear shame and spiritual ruin.
+Among Christ’s twelve apostles there was a single traitor, and that was Judas, so why should all the others receive blame when they were blameless?
+I say the same for you, except to say this – if you will listen – that if any Judas lurks in your convent, get rid of him!
+I urge you to do this, or risk shame and spiritual ruin.
 Please don’t take offence, but listen to this cautionary tale.